Om Raut

 Om Raut (born 21 December 1981) is an Indian film director, writer, former child actor and producer.
 He has received the 68th National Film Awards for Best Popular Film for the film Tanhaji.
 He received Maharashtra State Awards for his 2015 film Lokmanya: Ek Yug Purush.

 His 2023 film, Adipurush, an adaptation of the Ramayana, starring Prabhas in the title role of Lord Rama, received mostly unfavourable reviews from both the critics and audience, alike.
 The direction, dialogues, and faithfulness to the source material were deemed not evident.
 It also got labelled with controversies owing to visual effects and portrayal of Lord Rama, Hanuman and Ravana.
-It was panned by critics.
 The movie has one of the lowest ratings on Rotten tomatoes.

 Early life

 Om was born in Mumbai to Bharat Kumar and Neena Raut.
 His mother is a television producer and his father is a senior journalist, well-known author, and successful Rajya Sabha member.
 Raut's grandfather, J. S. Bandekar, (1925–2017) was a documentary filmmaker and editor.

 After working as a child artist in several theatre plays and ad films, Raut's feature film acting debut came with a lead role in Karamati Coat, in 1993.

 Raut attended Junior college at D.G.
 Ruparel college in Matunga and also holds a bachelor's degree in Electronics Engineering from the Shah & Anchor College of Engineering in Mumbai.
 He joined Syracuse University's College of Visual and Performing Arts in New York State to study film and television.